elastic/enterprise-search-zoom-connector/README.md

 **Issues while deletion:**

-While deletion if the user deletes any chats or files which are older than 6 months or if the user deletes any meetings, recordings, or past_meeting instances which are older than a month from their zoom account then the user won’t be able to delete those data from enterprise search as those objects are archived, it won’t be possible to delete them.
+If the user deletes any chats or files which are older than 6 months, or if the user deletes any meetings, recordings, or `past_meeting` instances which are older than a month from their Zoom account, the user **will not** be able to delete those data from Enterprise Search.
+These objects are archived.

 **Solution:**